 There are 3 types of vertical marketing systems –

 1) Corporate vertical marketing system

-In this type of marketing either of the three key elements has the ownership of the business as a whole.
+In this type of marketing, either of the three key elements has the ownership of the business as a whole.
 It could be the retailer who is the ultimate boss or the wholesaler or the producer itself.
 It could be said as a joint venture of three firms with the majority with one of them.
-For example, this firm called Tupperware makes the product, distributes it through its select people and gets to the customers.
+For example, a firm called Tupperware makes the product, distributes it through its select people, and gets to the customers.

 2) Administered vertical marketing system

 Here the dominance of either the producer or the distributor exists.
 There is no formal contract but their behavior is influenced by the size and power of the owner.
 As the name suggests they administer the working of the other.
 For example, big brands may have a link or association with the wholesalers or retailers to get a particular amount of goods in their shop.

 In this type of contractual system, the independent owners at each level are under contract with the higher level.
 The contractual vertical marketing system is like endorsing a particular product in their shop having any other products as well.
 For example, if there is a stationery brand a wholesaler could be in contact with the producer to have a certain number of products at certain costs of that brand only.
 The existence of franchise systems is based on this model only.

 Marketing is a crucial tool for any business to widen its reach and impress the customer.
 The customer base depends on the way marketing strategies are employed.
 The booming population has made it an opportunity to make their dream of a business come true.